ducarme/springable/docs/specifying_a_nonlinear_mechanical_behavior.md

 > A spring is defined with a generalized force-displacement relation described as a Bezier curve of degree 3
 > with control points (0, 0), (`2.5`, `2.0`), (`-1.0`, `-1.0`) and (`2.0`, `1.0`).
 > This curve curves back; it cannot be described a function $F(U)$.

+??? question "Units?"
+    The unit of each $u_i$ should be the unit of the generalized displacement $U$.
+    The unit of each $f_i$ should be the unit of the generalized force $F$.

 !!! note "Important"
     Due to implementation details, the way the curve folds and unfolds should respect some conditions.
 First, the curve cannot have [cusps](https://en.wikipedia.org/wiki/Cusp_(singularity)).